EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 Tool 'vehiclequotes.createuser' (version '1.0.0') was successfully installed.
 Entry is added to the manifest file /path/to/solution/.config/dotnet-tools.json.
 ```

 It tells us all we need to know.
-Check out the `.config/dotnet-tools.json` to see how the tool has been addded there.
+Check out the `.config/dotnet-tools.json` to see how the tool has been added there.
 Anyway, this means we can run our console app as a .NET tool:

 ```sh
 $ dotnet create_user --help